 The Corporation's CNCG Committee consists of three Directors, including Saul Shulman, as Chair, and Messrs.
 J.W.
 Bud Bird, O.C. and David Mann.
 All members of the CNCG Committee are independent Directors of the Corporation.
 The Corporation believes that each of the CNCG Committee members has direct experience relevant to his responsibilities on the committee.
-Mr. Shulman was Chairman of the Compensation Committee of both Brookfield Asset Management Inc. and Brascan Corporation.
-He was also Chairman of the Compensation and Governance Committee of Summit Real Estate Investment Trust.
+Mr. Shulman serves on the audit committee and is the Chairman of the governance committee of Summit Industrial Income REIT and was Chairman of the compensation committee of both Brookfield Asset Management Inc. and Brascan Corporation.
+He was also Chairman of the compensation and governance committee of Summit Real Estate Investment Trust.
 For more than fifty years, Mr. Bird has been general manager of his own private business enterprise and currently serves as a member of the Miramichi Salmon Association's compensation committee.
 In addition, Mr. Bird spent over fifteen years in public office, including as Mayor of Fredericton and Minister of Natural Resources of New Brunswick.
 Mr. Mann practiced Securities Law for over 30 years, and as a result has extensive knowledge of compensation and corporate governance guidelines and regulations.
 He also acted as Chief Executive Officer of a TSX listed corporation, where he was involved in the recruitment, development, and retention of senior management, including performance evaluation, compensation, and succession planning.

-The Board has adopted a written mandate for the CNCG Committee setting out its responsibilities which include, among other things: (i) assessing the effectiveness of the Board of Directors, each of its committees and individual Directors; (ii) overseeing the recruitment and selection of candidates as Directors; (iii) organizing an orientation and education program for new Directors; (iv) reviewing and making recommendations to the Board concerning any change in the number of Directors composing the Board; (v) considering questions of senior management succession; (vi) administering and making recommendations regarding the operation of any long-term incentive plan and any other employee incentive plans; and (vii) appointing, administering the performance evaluation and assessing the compensation of senior management, excluding the Chief Executive Officer and Chief Financial Officer.
+The Board has adopted a written mandate for the CNCG Committee setting out its responsibilities which include, among other things: (i) assessing the effectiveness of the Board of Directors, each of its committees and individual Directors; (ii) overseeing the recruitment and selection of candidates as Directors; (iii) organizing an orientation and education program for new Directors; (iv) reviewing and making recommendations to the Board concerning any change in the number of Directors composing the Board; (v) considering questions of senior management succession; (vi) administering and making recommendations regarding the operation of any long-term incentive plan and any other employee incentive plans; and (vii) appointing, administering the performance evaluation and assessing the compensation of senior management, excluding the Chief Executive Officer, Chief Financial Officer and Chief Operating Officer.

-Additional information regarding the CNCG Committee can be found in the CNCG Committee's mandate attached to this information circular as Appendix B.
+Additional information regarding the CNCG Committee can be found in the CNCG Committee's mandate attached to this information circular as Appendix C.